 Good morning Erika.

 Thanks for this great question!
-Your surrogacy contract is the first test of your working relationship with your surrogate.
-The balance is to be forthright, but also be able to work with your surrogate as partners.
-You don’t want to be pushy or overbearing.
+All couples need to negoitaiate a contract with theri surrogate, and it’s the first test of your working relationship with your surrogate.
+You need to strike balance between being forthright but not pushy.
+Take this moment to show you can work with your surrogate as partners.
+You don’t want to be unreasonable or overbearing.

 I believe you should be very transparent with your surrogate.
 Think long and hard about all the restrictions you would place on your own behavior if you were carrying the baby.
 Make up a complete list, and then walk thorough it with your surrogate.

-Don’t just lob over a list of restrictions.
+Don’t just lob over a list of restrictions to your surrogate.
 Talk to her and propose a comprehensive list, and then graciously accept her feedback.
 Be exhaustive, but also be willing to compromise.
 Don’t put your surrogate on the defensive.
 This is a two-way conversation, and you are not in a position to make demands.
 But it is absolutely your right to make requests… do it NOW rather than later.

 For a starter, you should consider the benefits as shown in this video (which is for the US, but also valid for Canada).